tsepton/goscii/README.md

 # GOSCII
-> A dead simple ASCII art generator written in Go.
+> A dead simple _from image to ASCII art_ generator written in Go.

 <pre>